alhassy/emacs.d/README.md

 E.g., `C-h o` runs `describe-symbol` for the symbol at point, and `C-h w` runs `where-is` to find the key binding of the symbol at point.
 Both show a pop-up of other possible commands.

-Let's ensure `C-x b` shows us: Current buffers, recent files, and bookmarks ─as well as the ability to create bookmarks, which is via `C-x r b` manually.
-For example, I press `C-x b` then type any string and will have the option of making that a bookmark referring to the current location I'm working in, or jump to it if it's an existing bookmark, or make a buffer with that name, or find a file with that name.

-    (setq helm-mini-default-sources '(helm-source-buffers-list
-					helm-source-recentf
-					helm-source-bookmarks
-					helm-source-bookmark-set
-					helm-source-buffer-not-found))

 Incidentally, helm even provides an [interface](http://tuhdo.github.io/helm-intro.html#orgheadline24) for the top program via `helm-top`.
 It also serves as an interface to popular search engines